alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/programmatically-run-a-data-generation-plan.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 And I can decide programmatically when to run a specific data generation plan.
 The code to regenerate the whole structure is not important, it is enough for me to run at the beginning of test.
-The only thing I do not like is the need to use relative path to references project file and data generation plan file, but since it is uncommon to change relative path of the projects, Iâ€™m quite satisfied of it.
+The only thing I do not like is the need to use relative path to references project file and data generation plan file, but since it is uncommon to change relative path of the projects, I'm quite satisfied of it.

 Alk.